 The Pyramid of the Sun, the largest pyramid at Teotihuacan is completed.

 The Xitle volcano, in what is today Tlalpan in the south of the city, erupts multiple times.
 In forming the Pedregal de San Ángel lava fields still visible across the south of Mexico City, most of what was likely a very sophisticated city of Cuicuilco was destroyed.
 The fleeing Cuicuilcan people are thought to have had a strong influence on the only-then increasingly powerful Teotihuacan.

 In January, Teotihuacan invades and subjugates what is today the Petén department in Guatemala.
 One of the most powerful Maya strongholds of the classical period, Tikal comes under Teotihuacan rule.
 Tikal was completely abandoned by the end of the 10th century.

 Teotihuacan reaches the peak of its civilization although prolific mural painting continues well into the next 200 years.

-Tula, north of the city in the state of Hidalgo and today known as Tula de Allende, begins rising in stature and power, to eventually dominate what is today central Mexico.
+Tula, north of the City in the state of Hidalgo and today known as Tula de Allende, begins rising in stature and power.
+It will eventually dominate what is today central Mexico.

 Topiltzin, the later ruler of Culhuacán, is born at about this time.
 Culhuacán, an agricultural village in what is today Iztapalapa, was likely settled by those migrating from the then only recently fallen Teotihuacan.